A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette: The Tilting Power Distribution

-Theorem \ref{thm:globalmaxally} shows that the likelihood of Model 3 may have a global maximum under certain conditions.
+Theorem \ref{thm:globalmaxally} shows that the likelihood of Model 3 has a global maximum under the above conditions.
 In practice numerical investigations reveal the bound of Theorem \ref{thm:globalmaxally} can be loosened slightly.
 As a simple example, suppose we take $n_0 = n_\beta + \delta$ where $\delta$ is a small constant.
 Then as $N \rightarrow \infty$, note that $n_\beta +\delta \approx n_\beta \approx N/2$ so estimation is likely well-behaved for small excursions relative to $N$.

 In regression models $\mu$ will no longer be a scalar quantity.
-We can arrive at the following lemma. \begin{lemma} Suppose we have $n_0$ observations of $y_0$, and $n_1$ observations of $y_1$.
+A theorem is elusive due to complexity but suppose we have $n_0$ observations of $y_0$, and $n_1$ observations of $y_1$.
 Then the contribution of these observations to the likelihood when $\mu$ is non-scalar is

-\end{lemma} \begin{proof} This follows immediately from \eqref{eq:LLy0} and \eqref{eq:LLy1}. \end{proof} Now \eqref{eq:normconsts1} as used for Theorem \ref{thm:globalmax} can be rewritten for non-scalar $\mu$.
-However determining whether a global optimum exists for a regression parameter $b$ is more difficult since this also depends on $x, b, n_0, n_1, n_\beta$ and $g(\cdot)$.
-Hence we may wish to ensure $n_\beta \gg |n_0-n_1|$ for such $b$.
-As a practical example, a random slopes model may be more difficult to estimate than a random intercepts model.
+Now we can rewrite \eqref{eq:normconsts0} as used for Theorem \ref{thm:globalmax} for non-scalar $\mu$.
+However we then run into difficulty since determining whether a global optimum exists for a regression parameter $b$ also depends on the various properties of $x, y, n_0, n_1, n_\beta$ and $g(\cdot)$.
+Thus we may wish to ensure $n_\beta \gg |n_0-n_1|$ for such $b$.
+As a practical example, a random slopes model may be more difficult to estimate than a random intercepts model given the difficulty of ensuring $b$ has an MLE.

 We see that Theorem \ref{thm:globalmaxally} applies on a per-parameter basis so some parameters may have a global optimum but not others.
-A local maximum may be available in the vicinity of the classic beta regression's global maximum as long as $n_\beta$ for that parameter is not too much smaller than $N/2$ for that parameter.
+A local maximum may be available in the vicinity of the classic beta regression's global maximum as long as $n_\beta$ for that parameter is not too much smaller than $N/2$ for that parameter and $J$-consistency holds.
 Thus a prudent estimation procedure for Model 3 would be to first estimate the classic beta regression using only $y_\beta$.
 The parameter estimates from this initial fit would be stored and then used as initial values for estimation of Model 3 on $y$.